 One of the most common causes of cramp is muscle overuse.
 This cause is relative: muscle overuse takes much more effort for an athlete than somebody who’s unfit.
 If you ever watch sports, you probably notice that after an hour or two, the athletes start to tire.
 Some start stretching their feet and legs and look like they’re in pain.
 That’s cramp from muscle overuse.
 This can recur later on in the day or at night.

-If you’re not an athlete, it takes less to cause cramp.
-If you jog, go to the gym or cycle then this might be why you’re getting cramps.
+If you’re not an athlete, it takes less to cause cramps.
+If you jog, go to the gym, or cycle then this might be why you’re getting cramps.
 If you notice yourself ‘getting a stitch’ while running, this might be a sign that muscle overuse is affecting you.
 However, muscle overuse never occurs on its own.
 It’s related to one of the other causes below.

 Dehydration and muscle overuse go hand-in-hand.
 To operate correctly, the muscles need specific nutrients and chemicals.
-One of these is good old H20: water.
+One of these is water.
 The more water you lose, the more likely you are to get a cramp.
 There are two mechanisms at play here.
-First, nerves firing incorrectly after dehydration causes the muscles to do unexpected things like go slack or cramp up.
+Nerves firing incorrectly after dehydration causes the muscles to do unexpected things like go slack or cramp up.

 Second, dehydration alters the balance of salts, minerals, and water in the muscles.
 That’s why athletes drink isotonic drinks, which restore that balance.
 So if you’re pushing yourself hard, or exercising in warm weather, you’ll get cramp even quicker than normal.
 Try keeping cooler when you exercise to see if it has an effect.

 As we touched on above, a lack of minerals can make dehydration more likely to cause cramp.
 However, it’s a problem in its own right.
 If you’re not getting enough of any of the following minerals, you’re at risk of cramp: